t3xus/LANList.ps1/README.md

 ## 📝 **Synopsis**

-**LANList.ps1** is a PowerShell script that generates a detailed network report for all machines within a domain.
-It collects and reports key information about IP addresses, MAC addresses, open ports, logged-in users, and the status of critical services like Remote Access and Windows Event Log.
+**LANList.ps1** is a PowerShell script that generates a report for all LAN machines.
+It collects IP addresses, MAC addresses, open ports, logged-in users, and the status of critical services like Remote Access and Windows Event Log.

 ---